Konrad Adenauer (aircraft): A340 Konrad Adenauer (2011–2022)

 In November 2022, the A340-313 Konrad Adenauer was replaced by an Airbus A350-900 handed over from Lufthansa Technik, also named Konrad Adenauer.

+The aircraft was taken out of service in August 2023 after technical problems and started to be auctioned off in January 2024.

-New Konrad Adenauer (10+01) 2022-Present
+A350 Konrad Adenauer (2022–present)

-The current Konrad Adenauer is a former Lufthansa Technik Airbus A350-900 re-configured into a VIP configuration with political-parliamentary operations, and has separate spaces to allow for private meetings, roundtables and other activities.
+The current Konrad Adenauer (registration number 10+01) is a former Lufthansa Technik Airbus A350-900 re-configured into a VIP configuration with political-parliamentary operations, and has separate spaces to allow for private meetings, roundtables and other activities.
 The rest of the space in the aircraft has been given over to the delegations that typically travel with the VIPs.
-These areas have generous seating arrangements, bathrooms and modern galley equipment.
-As well as the visible alterations, the jet will have been fitted with cutting edge communications and radar technology.
-It may well have defensive systems on board too, but that’s the sort of thing governments like to keep tightly under wraps.
-All in, the aircraft will seat around 120 people and be capable of flying incredible ranges.
+These areas have large seating arrangements, bathrooms and modern galley equipment.
+As well as the visible alterations, the jet is also fitted with cutting edge communications and radar technology.
+All three government A350s will be outfitted with Directional Infrared Counter Measures starting in 2026.